rgosh001/ucr-cs100/tutorials/videoguide/README.md

 To exit out of the server, type into the command line `exit`.
 You will exit the server and be placed back into your local bash.
 Any change saved to the server will be saved, so if you exit and re-enter the server, the changes will remain.
 If it works on well, then it will work when it is graded.
-It's not neccessary to write the code in the school's server, but I would recommend doing all writing in the well server so that it is faster to debug and test, as opposed to writing locally, copying the file, saving it to your personal server, then compiling.
+It's not necessary to write the code in the school's server, but I would recommend doing all writing in the well server so that it is faster to debug and test, as opposed to writing locally, copying the file, saving it to your personal server, then compiling.
 I know for myself, when working on my first assignment for CS100, I wrote and compiled all my on my local machine and then submitted the final version without first checking if it compiled and ran on the school's server.
 Sure enough, I received a zero for inability to compile.
 From then on, I never wrote any code on my local terminal, doing all work on the school's server.
 I then checked my final version after modifying it to work on the school's server, and it didn't compile in my own bash terminal.
 After that, I realized there was no point in writing code on my local terminal, as it was easier to ssh into the school server and do all my work in there.
 It cloud-saves all your work, allowing you to access it almost anywhere.
 It's a really useful tool while still a student here at UCR.

 Error Checking